crate/cratedb-guide/docs/integrate/llamaindex/tutorial.md

 ## Introduction

 [LlamaIndex](https://www.llamaindex.ai/) is a data framework for Large Language Models (LLMs).
-It comes with pre-trained models on massive public datasets such as [GPT-4](https://openai.com/index/gpt-4/) or [Llama 4](https://www.llama.com/models/llama-4/) and provides an interface to external data sources allowing for natural language querying on your private data.
+It integrates with models such as [GPT‑4](https://openai.com/index/gpt-4/) or [Llama 4](https://www.llama.com/models/llama-4/) and provides interfaces to external data sources for natural‑language querying of your private data.

-[Azure Open AI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service) is a fully managed service that runs on the Azure global infrastructure and allows developers to integrate OpenAI models into their applications.
-Through Azure Open AI API one can easily access a wide range of AI models in a scalable and reliable way.
+[Azure OpenAI Service](https://azure.microsoft.com/en-us/products/ai-services/openai-service) is a fully managed service on the Azure global infrastructure that lets developers integrate OpenAI models into applications.
+Through the Azure OpenAI API, you can access a wide range of AI models in a scalable and reliable way.

-In this tutorial, we will illustrate how to augment existing LLMs with data stored in CrateDB through the LlamaIndex framework and Azure Open AI Service.
-By doing this, you will be able to use the power of generative AI models with your own data in just a few lines of code.
+This tutorial shows how to augment LLMs with data stored in CrateDB using LlamaIndex and Azure OpenAI, enabling natural‑language queries over your data.

 If you want to run this in your own environment, we've provided all of the code and supporting resources that you'll need in the [`cratedb-examples`](https://github.com/crate/cratedb-examples/tree/main/topic/machine-learning/llama-index) GitHub repository.